valentine195/Obsidian-Vault/The Mark of Death/Adventure Seeds/3 - Travel to Newthrone.md

 > As the two of you are speaking, suddenly from the jungle you hear a _TWANG_ and a bright green arrow buries itself into the tree next to Drox.
 Drox swears, then hurriedly jumps behind one of the fallen trees and calls for you to hide. **ROLL INITIATIVE**

-> A tall lizardfolk drops out of the treetops, landing at the far edge of the clearing from you.
-His scales are pitch black, his eyes glowing a dark yellow in the gloom,
+> A lizardfolk much taller than those you've seen so far drops out of the treetops, landing at the far edge of the clearing from you.
+His scales are pitch black, his eyes glowing a dark yellow in the gloom of the forest floor.
+Dozens of bones hang from his clothing, clattering wildly as he moves, and he pulls out a [[Xibalban Blade|jagged longsword that trails a faint red mist]].

 ```ad-battle
 #### Monsters